talaalihasan/talaalihasan/README.md

 ### Hi!

 My name is Tala Ali-Hasan.
-I am a graduating Master of Public Policy student from the Harrirs School of Public Policy at The University of Chicago.
+I am a graduating Master of Public Policy student from the Harris School of Public Policy at The University of Chicago.
 I have certificates in data analytics (with a concentration in R) and international development.
 I have a Bachelor's of Arts in Public Policy from The University of Chicago.
 I also speak Spanish fluently, and I am conversational in French and Arabic.
 I am interested in data analytics, data engineering, and consulting for social good.

 <!--
 **talaalihasan/talaalihasan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.